Michaela97/asm-project/README.md

 Start the game - press left and right button in the same time

 The player moves with a paddle to the left or right in order to bounce the ball.
 The paddle has 3 pixels width and 1 pixel height.
-The ball is moving horizontally and diagonally.
+The ball is moving diagonally.
 When the ball touches right or left wall, it continues movement in Y axis and reversed X axis.
-If the ball hits the top wall it behaves like it would hit the edge of the paddle.
-When the ball hits the block (has the same coordinates), the block is destroyed (LED turned off) and ball continues movement like it would hit the edge of the paddle.
+If the ball hits the top wall it bounces down.
+ When the ball hits the block (has the same coordinates), the block is destroyed (LED turned off) and ball continues movement like it with reversed Y axis movement.
+When the ball hits the paddle, it continous movement in X axis and reverse in Y axis.

 End game conditions: